 As can be seen from the original signage above, the arcade was originally titled “The Arcade”, but after the shirtmaker H.W.
 Brettell was patronised by Queen Victoria, the arcade was renamed as the “Royal Arcade”.

-William Hodgson Brettell opened his Shirtmakers in the Arcade in 1880 (aged 24) and occupied number 12, which is now in use by Ormonde Jayne.
+William Hodgson Brettell opened his Shirtmakers in the Arcade in 1880 (aged 24) and occupied number 12, which is now (at the time of writing) in use by Ormonde Jayne.

 What shops were in the Arcade in the 1880s?

 Looking at business directories from the time, we can see that the following businesses occupied the Arcade: